A Founder’s Journey From Europe to China and Now to Canada — Lionello Lunesu, Defang Software Labs

 The electric “Sofacar” that Lionello created at the Xinchejian hackerspace

-The guy wasn’t technical, so he was interested in having Lionello in the team.
-They found an accelerator in Hong Kong that could provide connections with the plastic injection factories and mechanical designers, so they relocated.
+The founder, not being technical, brought Lionello on board.
+They found an accelerator in Hong Kong that connected them to factories and mechanical designers, so they moved.

 The little cube that didn’t make it to the market